Astrid Lindgren's plays: Snövit

 Astrid Lindgren wrote the play in the 1940s.
 The script is based on the story Snow White of the Brothers Grimm.
 It was first published in 1950 in the book Sex Pjäser för barn och ungdom by Rabén & Sjögren.
 Even 60 years after its first publication, the play is still shown on Swedish theater stages.
 In 2018, the book Snövit, which contains the play, was published by the Astrid Lindgren-sällskapets.
 The play is approximately 90 minutes long.
 The story was not translated into English.

 Astrid Lindgren's first book Snövit Barnens Julkalender contained a story about Snow White.
 Lindgren received the book in 1911.
-On the cover there was a picture by Jenny Nyström.
-Nyström had drawn Snow White.
-Snow White had long black hair and a little red cap.
+On the cover there was a picture by Jenny Nyström, who had drawn Snow White, the character that has long black hair and a little red cap.
 Astrid Lindgren loved this book and read it over and over again.
 Her book inspired Lindgren to write a play about Snövit.